-In preparation for a rapid entry into the US market the Company has been building inventory along with US sales capabilities and infrastructure.
-The USA presents Cyclopharm with a transformational market opportunity estimated at US\$180 million annually for pulmonary embolism.
+USFDA approval to sell Technegas[TM] into the USA market provides Cyclopharm with the opportunity to significantly expand its sales and profitability.
+In preparation for a rapid entry into the US market the Company has been building inventory along with US sales and service capabilities and infrastructure.
+The USA presents Cyclopharm with an initial transformational market opportunity for the diagnosis of pulmonary embolism estimated at US\$180 million annually.